lauradang/behaviour-stack/README.md

 # BehaviourStack

 A program that tracks emotion, age, and gender to gather insight on which advertisement techniques are more effective to certain target audiences, and automatically sends an email with a formatted statistics report based on the results.
 This program was built at the University of Ryerson for RUHacks 2019.
-Due to time contraints, open-source code and pretrained models were used to gather demographics.
+Due to time constraints, open-source code and pretrained models were used to gather demographics.

 ## Built with